Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 A photo showing how paper flowers can be attached to embroidery hoops to create lovely wreaths.

-Vases: If you are building arrangements, you will need vases.
+Vases: If you’re building arrangements, you’ll need vases.
 Vases can be found at home goods stores and craft stores, but I also love and have bought several of these minimalist vases.
 Etsy also has some amazing vase options as well.

-Vase Fillers: Vase fillers help your flowers stay stable and upright in your arrangements.
+Vase Fillers and Vase Rocks: Vase fillers and vase rocks help your flowers stay stable and upright in your arrangements.
 Fillers can get expensive, but I have found a few cheap alternatives.

 Where can I find paper flower templates?

-When you create a free account Abbi’s Craft Vault, you can find several free flower templates to get you started!
-Check the free flower templates out here!
+When you create a free account to access Abbi’s Craft Vault, you can find several free flower templates to get you started.
+Check the free flower templates out here.

 Abbi Kirsten craft membership

-Beyond that, there are even more for our Premium AKC Members!
+Beyond that, there is even more for our A-Star Crafters members!

 Paper Flower Books